AlexeyZavar/all2bat/README.md

 # all2bat
 All2Bat - tool that converts any file to *.bat*
 # HotKeys
-ALT+F1 or ALT+F2 to clear logs.
+1. ALT+F1 or ALT+F2 to clear logs
-ALT+F3 to debug mode.
+2. ALT+F3 to debug mode.